-We have used the Partnership as a growth vehicle to pursue the acquisition and expansion of midstream natural gas, NGL, oil and other complementary energy businesses and assets as evidenced by the Partnership's acquisitions of businesses from us.
+We have used the Partnership as a growth vehicle to pursue the acquisition and expansion of midstream natural gas, NGL, crude oil and other complementary energy businesses and assets as evidenced by the Partnership's acquisitions of businesses from us.
 However, we are not prohibited from competing with the Partnership and may evaluate acquisitions and dispositions that do not involve the Partnership.
 In addition, through its relationship with us, the Partnership has access to a significant pool of management talent, strong commercial relationships throughout the energy industry and access to our broad operational, commercial, risk management and administrative infrastructure.

-As of December 31, 2013, we and our named executive officers and directors have a significant ownership interest in the Partnership through our ownership of a 12.0% limited partner interest and our 2% general partner interest.
+As of December 31, 2014, we and our named executive officers and directors have a significant ownership interest in the Partnership through our ownership of approximately 10.9% limited partner interest and our 2% general partner interest.
 In addition, we own incentive distribution rights that entitle us to receive an increasing percentage of quarterly distributions of available cash from the Partnership's operating surplus after the minimum quarterly distribution and the target distribution levels have been achieved.
-The Partnership Agreement with us governs its relationship regarding certain reimbursement and indemnification matters.
+The Partnership Agreement with us governs our relationship regarding certain reimbursement and indemnification matters.
 See "Item 13.
 Certain Relationships and Related Transactions and Director Independence."

 The Partnership does not have any employees to carry out its operations.
-We employ 1,277 people.
+We employ approximately 1,350 people.
 See "-Employees."
-Following the conveyance of assets to the Partnership in September 2010, we charge the Partnership for all the direct costs of the employees assigned to its operations, as well as all general and administrative support costs other than its direct support costs of being a separate reporting company and our cost of providing management and support services to certain unaffiliated spun-off entities.
+We charge the Partnership for all the direct costs of the employees assigned to its operations, as well as all general and administrative support costs other than its direct support costs of being a separate reporting company and our cost of providing management and support services to certain unaffiliated spun-off entities.
 The Partnership generally reimburses us for cost allocations to the extent that the Partnership has required a current cash outlay by us.